Chase Young’s off-field interests have grown, but he knows his play is what matters most

 Page looked for other inefficiencies.
 He tweaked Young’s sprinting form to improve his front-side mechanics, used single-limb exercises to minimize body imbalances and even retrained his breathing.
 Page wouldn’t delve into the finer details of those adjustments — Young keeps some secrets — but he said they worked out six days per week and didn’t miss once.

 A few weeks before training camp, Young returned home and honed his football techniques with Bernard Joseph, his uncle who played at Virginia Tech.
 They refined subtle nuances, such as hand fighting and how to corner a tackle so Young only had to work half his body.
-Joseph also emphasized situational awareness: Get a hand in the passing lane instead of trying a long move on third and short.
+Joseph also emphasized situational awareness: get a hand in the passing lane instead of trying a long move on third and short.
 “Don’t just be a pass-rusher,” he stressed.

 Joseph said he saw a change not just in his physique — though “Chase Young is in the best shape of his life, bar none,” he said — but in approach.
 Page was at every workout, managing every rep, to ensure Young didn’t overdo it and risk disrupting recovery.